rjspencer/docs/theming.md

 :	whether or not to get the parent comments for the individual comment

 	defaults to `false`

+includeFirstLevelReplies
+:	whether or not to include the first level of replies, maybe return more items than `limit` *note: see `if:CommentIsReply`*

+	defaults to `false`

+userId
+:	a user to filter the comments by

+	defaults to none

 ## CommentView
 A view for a single comment